6 questions about redirects for SEO

 4. What’s an easy way to manage redirects in WordPress?

-We might be a bit biased, but we think the redirects manager in our Yoast SEO Premium WordPress plugin is incredible.
-We know that a lot of people struggle to understand the concept of redirects and the kind of work that goes into adding and managing them.
-That’s why one of the first things we wanted our WordPress SEO plugin to have was an easy to use redirect tool.
+We might be biased, but we think the redirect manager in our Yoast SEO Premium WordPress plugin is incredibly helpful.
+We know that many people struggle to understand the concept of redirects and the work that goes into adding and managing them.
+That’s why one of the first things we wanted our WordPress SEO plugin to have was an easy-to-use redirect tool.
 I think we succeeded, but don’t take my word for it.
-Here’s what Lindsay recently said:

-The redirects manager can help set up and manage redirects on your WordPress site.
-It’s an indispensable tool if you want to keep your site fresh and healthy.
+The redirect manager can help set up and manage redirects on your WordPress site.
+It’s an indispensable tool to keep your site fresh and healthy.
 We made it as easy as possible.
 Here’s what happens when you delete a post:

-- A message pops up saying that you moved a post to trash
+- A message pops up saying that you moved a post to the trash

 - Choose one of two options given by the redirects manager: